Meet our Staff

 CHRISTA WIENS, EXECUTIVE DIRECTOR

-TIFFANY RICHARDS, YOUTH ADVOCATE
+TIFFANY RICHARDS, YOUTH PROGRAM DIRECTOR

 Tiffany is a passionate advocate for youth, seeking to empower them to find and use their own voice.
 Her experience creating teen workshops focusing on injustices in the Bay Area and an after school math program for disadvantaged youth led to an invitation to speak to the California Senate regarding California Youth Authority’s policies toward adolescents.
 Tiffany has a Bachelor of Arts in Political Science and Anthropology from UC Berkeley and completed her Masters of Science in Clinical Rehabilitation and Mental Health Counseling at CSU Fresno.